Querying Source Chains

 There’s another source chain querying function called must_get_agent_activity

 , which is used in validation to check whether a contiguous region of a source chain is valid.
-You can find examples of this function on the Validation page.
+But you can also use it in a coordinator zome function to retrieve action data (not just the hashes), as long as you don’t need to filter on action or entry type.
+See the Validation page for an example.

 Reference